lizhangqu/cronet/README.md

  - Full platform supports the latest version of TLS.
  - The platform supports the latest network protocols such as HTTP/2 and QUIC.
- - This Library compiled without FTP, WebSocket support, if you need to use you'd better compile it yourself.

 Usage
 -----